 If a job says “Fluent French desirable” or “advantageous” do not assume you will be beaten by many other better applicants.
 If you are otherwise on target definitely apply and do not be put off.

-8. Don’t waste your time ringing up to speak to the recruiter/hiring manager
+8. Don’t call to speak to the recruiter/hiring manager unless the advertisement suggests you do so.

-It is most unlikely to increase your chances and in fact more likely to do the reverse.
-It is, however, legitimate to politely message or email someone if after a few days you don’t get an acknowledgement or reply enquiring whether they’ve received your CV and whether you are able to assist them with any further information.
+A good role may have a large number of applicants and the recruiter will not welcome calls both for reasons of time and because they may not be able or willing to give more information than is in the advertisement.
+So a call or message is most unlikely to increase your chances and in fact more likely to do the reverse.
+It is, however, legitimate to politely message or email someone if after a few days you don’t get an acknowledgement or reply, enquiring whether they’ve received your CV and whether you are able to assist them with any further information.

 We have more advice and help with your job search on our Candidate Services page including CV writing, and updating your LinkedIn profile.
 We also have a comprehensive guide to answering a range of interview questions you may encounter.